white92d15b7/Null-Array-Setup/README.md

 ***

 ***Step 9***
-* Sit back and wait for the install (this will take a few mins)
+* Sit back and wait for the install (this will take a few mins).
+You will need a txt file to save info from Step 10.
 ***

 ***Step 10***